silver-sat/Ground_Station_Software/README.md

 Launch gpredict, configure your location as the default and add a radio.
 The radio should be Duplex TRX with PTT status None.
 Update the satellite tracking information (the TLE data).
 Ensure you have data for SilverSat available in the gpredict application.

+## Verifying the Shared Secret

+Create a secret.txt file in the Ground_Station_Software directory that matches the arduino_secrets.h file used to compile the Avionics software.
+Ensure that this file is included in .gitignore to prevent it from being uploaded to github.

 ## Starting the Ground Station

 From the Ground_Station_Software directory, execute